'It was like standing in concrete'

 Video

-Ryan Osmun's leg got stuck in quicksand while he was hiking in Zion National Park in Utah.
-He was rescued after being trapped for more than 12 hours.
+Ryan Osmun's leg got stuck while hiking in Zion National Park in Utah with his partner.

 -